gccloudone/aurora/content/en/technical-advisory-group/_index.en.md

     - The TAG is **sponsored by a Director** (EX level or Assistant Director) who oversees Aurora’s broader strategic direction.
     - The sponsor reviews escalations, assists with resource constraints, and can override or confirm TAG recommendations in exceptional circumstances.
 2. **Advisory Nature**
     - The Aurora TAG **does not implement** solutions directly; rather, it **advises** on technical directions.
-Implementation falls to the appropriate project teams or operational groups.
+Implementation falls to the appropriate product teams or operational groups.
 3. **Decision Influence**
-    - TAG recommendations typically guide project decisions.
+    - TAG recommendations typically guide product decisions.
 Where necessary, decisions are ratified by the sponsor, the Aurora Director, or an SSC/GoC governance body (e.g., an Architecture Review Board).
     - If the TAG is unable to reach consensus or a **veto** is invoked, the matter is escalated to the **Director** (or designated sponsor) for resolution.

 ---